8 found dead in Oklahoma house fire; homicide feared

 BROKEN ARROW, Okla.
 (AP) — Eight people were found dead Thursday in a burning Tulsa-area house in what was being investigated as multiple homicides, police said.

 The fire was reported about 4 p.m.
-Thursday in a quiet residential area of Broken Arrow, Oklahoma, 13 miles (20 kilometers) southeast of Tulsa.
+Thursday in a quiet residential area of Broken Arrow, Oklahoma, 13 miles southeast of Tulsa.

 Broken Arrow police said that although the fire and the deaths were being investigated as homicides, they did not believe an immediate threat to the public existed.